tardisgo/tardisgo/README.md

 To get a list of commands type "?" followed by carrage return, after the 1st break location is printed (there is no prompt character).

 To run cross-target command-line tests as quickly as possible, the "-haxe X" flag concurrently runs the Haxe compiler and executes the resulting code as follows:
-- "-haxe all" - all supported targets
+- "-haxe all" - all supported targets (C++, C#, Java, JavaScript)
-- "-haxe math" - only runs C++ and JS with the -D fullunsafe haxe flag (using JS dataview)
-- "-haxe interp" - only runs the haxe interpreter (for automated testing, exits with an error if one occurs)
 - "-haxe js" - only compiles and runs nodeJS (for automated testing, exits with an error if one occurs)
 - "-haxe jsfu" - only compiles (-D fullunsafe) and runs nodeJS (for automated testing, exits with an error if one occurs)
 - "-haxe cpp" - only compiles and runs C++ (for automated testing, exits with an error if one occurs)
+- "-haxe cs" - only compiles and runs C# (for automated testing, exits with an error if one occurs)
+- "-haxe java" - only compiles and runs Java (for automated testing, exits with an error if one occurs)
+- "-haxe math" - only runs C++ and JS with the -D fullunsafe haxe flag (using JS dataview)
+- "-haxe interp" - only runs the haxe interpreter (for automated testing, exits with an error if one occurs)

 Compiler output is suppressed and results appear in the order they complete, with an execution time, for example:
 ```